 How to change a car battery

-Changing a car battery: everything you need to know
+Our guide to changing a car battery, with everything you need to know

 How to tell if your car battery needs replacing

 You can determine if your car battery is almost at the end of its life with regular checks.
 It’s possible to spot some signs it’ll need replacement and doing this early should avoid an inconvenient and potentially costly breakdown.
 It can also save you money by giving you time to shop around for the best price on your next battery.

 Indicators of a worn battery include:

 ● A build-up of powdery residue – usually green in colour – on the battery terminals ● A battery warning light illuminating on the dashboard after starting the car ● The engine ‘struggles’ to start, taking longer than usual, particularly on cold days ● The ‘check engine’ warning light is displayed on the dashboard

 A car’s electrical system can react unpredictably to an unstable or low voltage power supply and you may get a dashboard full of error messages and warning lights when the battery performance drops.
 The presence of multiple warnings isn’t necessarily something to be worried about; warnings can be triggered by false readings from sensors that rely on a stable electrical supply.

 If these error messages and warnings remain after the new battery is installed, you should investigate what’s causing them.
 Many will clear after a good drive with a healthy battery.
 If the airbag (SRS), ABS or other safety-related warnings illuminate, it’s vital to have the car checked by a qualified mechanic.